JoanneZhuo/system-design-notes/README.md

 # Basic Components

-This section covers several foundational building blocks commonly used in large-scale distributed systems and location-based services.
+This section covers several foundational building blocks commonly used in large-scale distributed systems.
 These topics frequently appear in system design interviews.

 ---